o-jasper/o-jasper.github.io/blog/_posts/2014-09-11-blockchain_tech.md

   combination of both to be best.(PoS weaknesses shouldnt be underestimated..)

 Really, taking the improvements seems to move it toward what Ethereum currently is.
-Also, i am not 100% on how Ethereum rewinds it state at this point.
+Also, i dont entirely understand on how Ethereum rewinds it state at this point.

 ## Conclusion